Amazon is poorly vetting Alexa’s user-submitted answers

 Asinine answers

 Ridiculous questions warrant ridiculous answers in the eyes of some Alexa Answers users.
-Case in point: “How do you catch an elephant?” yields “In order to catch an elephant, you need cakes, raisins, a telescope, and a pair of tweezers” (an excerpt Amy Schwartz’s children’s novel “How to Catch an Elephant”).
+Case in point: “How do you catch an elephant?” yields “In order to catch an elephant, you need cakes, raisins, a telescope, and a pair of tweezers” (an excerpt from Amy Schwartz’s children’s novel “How to Catch an Elephant”).
 Alternatively, it yields the decidedly dirtier reply: “First you dig a hole, fill it with ashes, and cover it with peas and when the elephant comes to take a pea, you kick it in the ash hole.”

 Silly answers abound to open-ended questions like “Name some aquatic animals?”
 The only response is “Whale, shark, whale shark, Blue Whale, dolphin, orca, crocodile, turtle, alligator, sponge, eel, great white shark, baby shark, momma shark, daddy shark.”
 Asking “what are some aquatic animals?” surfaces content from Reference.com: “Some aquatic animals are sea turtles, jellyfish, clownfish, and blue whales.”